valencik/mastersAPSC/documents/thesis/thesis.md

 The cosine similarity results are presented in the results via a paper recommendation engine.
 The user of the application can search and for an author and see papers that are similar to the papers the author has coauthored.

-%- TODO: JS or Python?
-The user's input is first matched against possibly multiple identifiers, making use of the results from the [Author Name Analysis](#author-name-analysis) section.
+%- TODO: JS or Python? (later application building) The user's input is first matched against possibly multiple identifiers, making use of the results from the [Author Name Analysis](#author-name-analysis) section.
 %- Mongo
 The database query must be done in two stages.